Linux only.Expand description

 §Opening

-Files can be opened from an absolute path (Path<Abs>
+Files can be opened from an absolute path (Path<Abs>), relative path and

 §Closing